NorthernScott/exu-website/docs/the-party/shin-cherou.md

 She has a younger sister, now 30, who is level-headed and responsible, and has stayed with their parents.
 Shin also has a “baby” brother, now 22, who has become a shiftless punk who “doesn’t appreciate anything.”

 Shin also has a tiny awakened shrub that she simply calls “Shrub.”
 Shrub lives in a small pot that Shin carries strapped to her back and speaks Sylvan.
 She regularly prunes Shrub, rather like a bonsai.

+### Family Home

+A small but nicely appointed home in Seaward, with many many stuffed fish on the walls.

 ## Affiliation